busthorne/simp/README.md

 ## Tools
 Tool-use is most exciting: I really hate how the major providers are doing it, & unfortunately there's limitations to what you can accomplish without control of the inference-time.
 Therefore, `simp` will likely only support model-in-the-loop tools with grammar sampling and K/V backtracking capabilities.

-**Key idea**: whereas you did round-trip endpoints per-call, you would have one, long model-in-the-loop inference.
-For example: see [AICI][12] by Microsoft for inspiration on how this could be done.
+**Key idea** is whereas you did round-trip endpoints per-call, you would have one, long model-in-the-loop inference; see [AICI][12] by Microsoft for inspiration on how this could be done.
 So whenever the model makes a call, you parse it mid-completion, pause, go back to a K/V checkpoint before the call, and re-write with the result, carry on.
 The traditional API like OpenAI's—would lead you to believe that for a single chat completion with N sequential function-calls, N+1 round-trip inferences are necessary.

 However, this is only the case because your chat context has to go through the API line multiple times.
 If you retained control of the context window during inference, you could match its output grammatically in realtime!
 This is even more powerful when considering the parallel function-calling capability.
 The backtracking will reduce, or hide latency from network calls completely.
 Moreover, everything here lends to batching nicely: compute reasoning steps for parallel-calls from the same position in K/V cache.
 Also known as predictive branching.

-Have a reward model assign scores to reasoning, too; congratulations, your sampler implements [MCTS][14] with a RL reward function.
+Have a reward model assign scores to reasoning, too; congratulations, your sampler implements [MCTS][14] with an actual reward function.

 I don't have a clear implementation strategy for tool-use in simp, but it would have to tick the following boxes: